d2l-ai/d2l-en/chapter_builders-guide/parameters.md

 when we work with more complex modules (e.g., nested modules), since we would need to recurse through the entire tree to extract each sub-module's parameters.
-Below we demonstrate accessing all layers.
+Below we demonstrate accessing the parameters of all layers.

 ```{.python .input}
 %%tab mxnet